The maintenance of grassed areas in public open spaces and housing areas is undertaken by Ipswich Borough Council.

 Ipswich is split up into three areas for highway verge cutting and the order of cutting within each is shown within the table below:

 |Priory Heath||Castle Hill||Chantry|

-The hedges are cut back once a year at the end of the bird nesting season, beginning in August through into September.
-This is carried out on a Sunday morning when the roads have less traffic.
+The hedges are cut back once a year at the end of the bird nesting season, from September through to the following February.
 The areas covered are:

 Areas such as parks and open spaces and garden areas in and around Council-owned housing are targeted to be cut 17 times from March to October at approximately fortnightly intervals (10-12 working days) depending on the weather, ground and growing conditions.

 Relaxed mowing regimes have been implemented on many highways, parks and housing areas for the benefit of bees, pollinating insects and other wildlife.
 Recent legislation, policy and guidance require councils to create new habitats, protect pollinators and promote biodiversity on its land.
 Our town is at the forefront of the national movement to promote wildlife though the Ipswich Wildlife Network.

 In the peak growth season (May – July), it is expected that some grassed areas will become overgrown in between scheduled cuts, especially if there are flushes of growth in spells of wet weather.

 At this time of year, especially in spring and early summer, it might seem as though some grassed areas are being neglected.
 However, this not the case and we are continuing to cut all grass according to the regimes above.